hogashi/vscode-charactercount/README.md

 # vscode-charactercount

-Counts characters in active file.
+- counts characters in active file
+  - counts in code point (multi-length character such as wide character and surrogate pair will be 1 charactor)